CodeYourFuture/syllabus-archive/react/week-21/lesson.md

 ### `componentDidMount` and `componentWillUnmount`

-This method runs after a component has finished rendering to the DOM.
+The `componentDidMount` method runs after a component has finished rendering to the DOM.
 The component is now waiting for a props change or input from the user.
 It is called only once.
 We use this lifecycle hook to make changes outside of the component (sometimes these are called *side effects*).

-This method runs when a component has been unmounted from the DOM.
+The `componentWillUnmount` method runs when a component has been unmounted from the DOM.
 It is used to "clean up" the component as it is no longer being shown.
 Often we need to close down or cancel the changes we made in `componentDidMount`.

 To look at these in more detail, we'll create a Clock component in an exercise.